 However, if testers are to test these processes manually, it becomes a time-consuming and costly affair.
 This is why end-to-end tests are automated - particularly for the most business-critical systems, so that businesses will know about any glitches before their customers.

 When starting out with automation, many testers start their automation journey with a search for test automation frameworks.
-Selenium testing is a popular choice, because it’s free and has a large user community.
+Selenium test automation is a popular choice, because it’s free and has a large user community.

 Selenium consists of Selenium Webdriver, their primary web-based automation tool, Selenium IDE, a record-and-playback tool, and Selenium Grid, a parallel testing tool.
 Combined, these tools allow you to automate anything that goes on in the browser, using a code-based approach.